Managing sources

 Primary sources created from payment methods that support reusability may be able to be associated with a customer and then reused in future transactions.

-Alternatively, you can simply attach a primary source to a checkout, thereby enabling Digital River to submit a charge authorization request after you create the order.
+Alternatively, you can simply attach a primary source to a checkout, thereby enabling Digital River to submit a after you create the order.

-Secondary payment sources are typically used to supplement a primary source.
+Secondary payment are typically used to supplement a primary source.

 In the Digital River APIs, secondary sources have a type